apache/zeppelin/docs/development/helium/writing_application.md

 ---
 layout: page
-title: "Writing a new Application"
+title: "Writing a new Helium Application"
 description: "Apache Zeppelin Application is a package that runs on Interpreter process and displays it's output inside of the notebook.
 Make your own Application in Apache Zeppelin is quite easy."
-group: development
+group: development/helium
 ---
 <!--
 Licensed under the Apache License, Version 2.0 (the "License");